anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 4. Low: The lowest price reached by the stock during the trading day.
 5. Close: The price at which the stock closed at the end of the trading day.
 6. Volume: The number of shares traded during the day.
-7. Adjusted Close: The closing price adjusted for corporate actions such as dividends, stock splits, etc.
+7. Adjusted Close: The closing price is adjusted for corporate actions such as dividends, stock splits, etc.

-WDo you want to explore real time stock data from Yahoo finance?
+Do you want to explore real-time stock data from Yahoo Finance?
 Check it out: https://finance.yahoo.com/

 ### The three Questions I was asking were;